joegasewicz/flask-file-upload/README.md

     file_upload.get_file_url(blog_post, filename="placeholder_img")
 ````

-Example for getting file urls from a lost of objects / tables:
+Example for getting file urls from many objects:
 ```python
     # If blogs_model are many blogs:
     for blog in blogs_model: